-Agricultural land in the Greater Melbourne region occupies 3,617 square kilometres, or 36 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 1,722 square kilometres, or 17 per cent of the region.
-The most common land use by area is grazing modified pasture, which occupies 2,580 square kilometres or 26 per cent of the Greater Melbourne region.
+Agricultural land in the Greater Melbourne region occupies 3,600 square kilometres, or 36 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 1,700 square kilometres, or 17 per cent of the region.
+The most common land use by area is grazing modified pasture, which occupies 2,600 square kilometres or 26 per cent of the Greater Melbourne region (ABARES 2016).

-Health care and social assistance was the largest employment sector with 300,800 people, followed by retail trade with 245,800 people and professional, scientific and technical services with 241,900 people.
-Other important employment sectors in the region were manufacturing, education and training, and construction.
-The agriculture, forestry and fishing sector employed 17,900 people, representing less than 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 365,400 people, followed by professional, scientific and technical services with 285,900 people, and retail trade with 260,800 people.
+Other important employment sectors in the region were construction; education and training; and manufacturing.
+The agriculture, forestry and fishing sector employed 23,100 people, representing less than 1 per cent of the region's workforce.

 Value of agricultural production

 The Greater Melbourne region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were poultry ($240 million), followed by nurseries ($213 million) and strawberries ($91 million).
-These commodities together contributed 40 per cent of the total value of agricultural production in the region.
-In 2014–15 the Greater Melbourne region accounted for 80 per cent ($69 million) of the total value of Victoria's mushroom production.
+The most important commodities in the region based on the gross value of agricultural production were nurseries ($286 million), followed by poultry ($168 million) and mushrooms ($102 million).
+These commodities together contributed 42 per cent of the total value of agricultural production in the region.
+In 2018–19 the Greater Melbourne region accounted for 97 per cent ($57 million) of the total value of Victoria's strawberry production.